 Parents receive one full report each year: these written reports provide a summary of student progress, and use comments, rather than grades, to inform.
-As these full reports may be shown to other schools or universities, teachers generally focus on the positive aspects of a student's efforts and achievements, while setting at least one area for improvement.
-At the end of the school year they will also receive a transcript summarizing the courses their child has completed over the year.
+In keeping with our emphasis on growth, teachers generally focus on the positive aspects of a student's efforts and achievements, while setting at least one area for improvement.
+At the end of the school year they will also receive a transcript summarising the courses their child has completed over the year.